richard-gh42/find_factors/README.md

 ## Find Divisors
-A Program that finds the divisors of a u64 that result in an integer.\
+A Program that finds the factors of a u64.\
 It's probably not the fastest way to find them but it works.